Domestic trade of Queensland fruit fly host produce

 - the product is free of QFF infestation

-Before consignment, contact us for the most up-to-date information on trade restrictions.
-Call our Customer Service Centre on 136 186 and ask to speak with a plant standards officer.
+Before consignment, contact us for the most up-to-date information on movement conditions.
+Call 136 186 and ask to speak with a Plant Biosecurity Officer.

 Selling infested produce